akiomiyao/ped/README.md

    ERR3063487.sv is the list of structural variation.
    ERR3063487.bi.snp is the list of SNPs.
    ERR3063487.vcf is the vcf format results.
-   ERR3063487.sv.primer is the list of primers to detect stuructural varilations.
+   ERR3063487.sv.primer is the list of primers to detect structural variations.
    ERR3063487.bi.primer is the list of primers to detect SNPs.
    Primer files are experimental.
    The algorithm of detection primer sequences has been developed by my experience of PCR experiment.